-Due to the presence of fill, steep gradient of the slope and the presence of large, detached sandstone floaters, the Site is classified as "P" in accordance with AS 2870-2011.
-A classification of 'A' may be adopted for footings taken to and/or socketed into the sandstone bedrock.
+Due to the steep gradient of the slope and the presence of detached sandstone floaters, the Site is classified as "P" in accordance with AS 2870-2011.
+A classification of "A" may be adopted for footings taken to and socketed into confirmed sandstone bedrock.